hector3211/ReadMe/README.md

 # 💫 About Me:
 As a self-taught developer, I have a passion for building projects using Rust, Go, and TypeScript.
-I particularly enjoy using Rust and Go for server development, working with Postgres, and using TypeScript and NextJS to build the front-end, including integration with Firebase.
+I particularly enjoy using Rust and Go for server development, working with Postgres, Supabase and using TypeScript and NextJS to build the front-end, including integration with Firebase.
 I am constantly learning and looking for ways to improve my skills and take on new challenges.

 ## 🌐 Socials: